Azure/bicep-types-az/generated/cost-management/microsoft.costmanagement/2020-06-01/types.md

 * **dataset**: [ReportConfigDataset](#reportconfigdataset): The definition of data present in the report.
 * **timeframe**: 'Custom' | 'MonthToDate' | 'WeekToDate' | 'YearToDate' (Required): The time frame for pulling data for the report.
 If custom, then a specific time period must be provided.
 * **timePeriod**: [ReportConfigTimePeriod](#reportconfigtimeperiod): The start and end date for pulling data for the report.
-* **type**: string (Required): The type of the report.
+* **type**: 'Usage' (Required): The type of the report.
 Usage represents actual usage, forecast represents forecasted data and UsageAndForecast represents both usage and forecasted data.
 Actual usage and forecasted data can be differentiated based on dates.

 ## ReportConfigDataset
 ### Properties
-* **aggregation**: [Dictionary<string,ReportConfigAggregation>](#dictionarystringreportconfigaggregation): Dictionary of aggregation expression to use in the report.
+* **aggregation**: [ReportConfigDatasetAggregation](#reportconfigdatasetaggregation): Dictionary of aggregation expression to use in the report.
 The key of each item in the dictionary is the alias for the aggregated column.
 Report can have up to 2 aggregation clauses.
 * **configuration**: [ReportConfigDatasetConfiguration](#reportconfigdatasetconfiguration): The configuration of dataset in the report.
 * **filter**: [ReportConfigFilter](#reportconfigfilter): The filter expression to be used in the report.
 * **granularity**: 'Daily' | 'Monthly': The granularity of rows in the report.
 * **grouping**: [ReportConfigGrouping](#reportconfiggrouping)[]: Array of group by expression to use in the report.
 Report can have up to 2 group by clauses.
 * **sorting**: [ReportConfigSorting](#reportconfigsorting)[]: Array of order by expression to use in the report.

-## Dictionary<string,ReportConfigAggregation>
+## ReportConfigDatasetAggregation
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: [ReportConfigAggregation](#reportconfigaggregation)

 ## ReportConfigAggregation
 ### Properties
-* **function**: string (Required): The name of the aggregation function to use.
+* **function**: 'Sum' (Required): The name of the aggregation function to use.
 * **name**: string (Required): The name of the column to aggregate.

 ## ReportConfigDatasetConfiguration